u-blox/arrayify/README.md

 You could then include `file1.array` in your C source code and make use of the variable `file1`.

 # Usage
-A pre-binary is included (in the `bin` directory) which should run on any Windows machine.
+A pre-built binary is included (in the `bin` directory) which should run on any Windows machine.
 Run the executable from a command prompt to get command-line help.

 # Building
 The source code may be built under Microsoft Visual C++ 2010 (and presumably later) Express.
 It is pure C++ code and so can probably be built on Linux etc. with a Make file but you may find that the very end of the output files that the executable generates may be missing a closing quotation mark as the code assumes that the write to file will convert a newline, `\n`, into `\r\n`, as is customary on Windows and is not the case on Linux.